Q: Can I have my debit order on any other day than the 1st of the month?

-A: Settlement periods vary from product to product, but settlement should normally take no more than one week (except in exceptional circumstances or in respect of our low liquidity funds), from the time you place your instruction to sell.
-You should note however that proceeds are usually only ever released once our settlement requirements have been met.
-Please contact us for further information on how to place an instruction to sell or for our settlement requirements.

 Q: How can I find out how my investment has performed?

-A: Factsheets provide comprehensive information on each Fund.
+A: Minimum disclosure documents provide comprehensive information on each Fund.

 Q: What is the Total Expense Ratio or TER?

-The author then changed it to: